Heros Subpage Trooper Patch

 The mission of the Criminal Investigations Division is to protect the public by deterring crime using innovative investigative and specialized enforcement strategies and resources.

-The Highway Patrol Division (HPD) is staffed by uniformed state troopers; they are highly recognizable by an all-tan uniform and Montana Peak (Smokey) hat.
-Learn more about the history of the Arizona Highway Patrol and how the Arizona Department of Public Safety (AZDPS) began.
+Uniformed state troopers staff the Highway Patrol Division (HPD); they are highly recognizable by an all-tan uniform and Montana Peak (Smokey) hat.
+You can learn more about the history of the Arizona Highway Patrol and how the Arizona Department of Public Safety (AZDPS) began.

-HPD is comprised of troopers assigned throughout the state who help fulfill the AZDPS mission of protecting human life and property by enforcing criminal and traffic law.
-Troopers patrol over 6,800 linear miles – which actually total 27,000 highway lane miles across 16 districts statewide and serve as the front line in deterring criminal activity along Arizona’s highways.
+HPD comprises troopers assigned throughout the state who help fulfill the AZDPS mission of protecting human life and property by enforcing criminal and traffic laws.
+Troopers patrol over 6,800 linear miles—a total of 27,000 highway lane miles across 16 districts statewide—and serve as the front line in deterring criminal activity along Arizona’s highways.

-The division combines enforcement, training and public outreach to improve highway safety, while striving to reduce collisions and increase the efficiency of the highway transportation system.
-One of the responsibilities of HPD is to support the state of Arizona and its citizens by patrolling the Capitol districts both in Phoenix and Tucson.
+The division combines enforcement, training, and public outreach to improve highway safety, reduce collisions, and increase the efficiency of the highway transportation system.
+One of HPD's responsibilities is to support the state of Arizona and its citizens by patrolling the Capitol districts in Phoenix and Tucson.

 HPD also staffs the Arizona Department of Transportation's (ADOT) Traffic Operations Center (TOC) and provides assistance to other local, county, state and federal agencies.